bunq Review 2021 – Pros & Cons of Banking With bunq.com

 - Sending/receiving payments: free (apart from possible fees of Transferwise, the third party service used for international bank transfers)

-By the way – Bunq offers a 30 Days Free Trial for the Premium account, which is great.
+By the way – bunq offers a 30 Days Free Trial for the easyMoney account, which is great.
 So you can simply check the service out at no risk.

 - Sending/receiving payments or sending requests: €0.10